 The voting rights of the members shall be in proportion to their shares held on a certain date.
 In Vodafone Idea’s case, it is as of September 22, 2021.
 The e-voting window will close on September 28, 2021.

 Shareholders are expected to vote on matters including the appointment of directors, non-executive directors, independent directors, auditors, and their remuneration.
 All these pointers will be mentioned in the AGM notice mailed to the shareholders.
 It will also be available on the respective company’s website.

 To cast your vote as a shareholder, the first step is to visit the e-voting website of NSDL/CDSL and log in with your user ID, password and verification code (displayed on the screen).
 This is followed by verification via OTP received in your registered mobile number or email address.

 Please note: The user ID and password would slightly vary depending on the Demat account held with depositories and physical shares held.
 So, for that Demat account with NSDL, the user ID is an eight-digit DP ID followed by an eight-digit client ID.
 For those who hold shares in Demat with CDSL, it is your 16-digit beneficiary ID.

 For those who hold physical shares, EVEN (electronic voting even number) followed by folio number registered will be the user ID.
 For instance, if the folio number is 001338 and EVEN is 101456 then the user ID is 101456001338.

 Alternatively, if you have already registered for NSDL/CDSL, you can log in with your existing credentials to cast your vote.

 Once you log in, you will see a list of e-voting that are active.
 For instance, if you have shares of both Vodafone Idea and Balmer Lawrie, you will see the e-vote pending for both companies.
-Balmer Lawrie to has e-voting open between September 24 and 27, 2021.
+Balmer Lawrie is to have e-voting open between September 24 and 27, 2021.
 So, you can vote one by one.

 In recent years, shareholders have become highly involved in the company’s internal operations.
 This includes opposing moves that they feel are unfair or not in the best interest of the company’s future.
 All this was possible through their voting rights.